MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 Broadly-trained data scientist with 7 years of experience, accomplished Data Scientist in complex experimentation/causality, time series forecasting, and classification models.
 My background is statistics with lots of side studies on economics

-I have worked as a Research Assistant for a Brazilian National Research Institute, a Statistician at Labour Ministry, Product Analyst at the largest media company in Latin America (Globo), Marketing Scientist at Uber and currently working as Data Scientist at Glovo.
+I have worked as a Research Assistant for a Brazilian National Research Institute, a Statistician at Labour Ministry, Product Analyst at the largest media company in Latin America (Globo), Marketing Scientist at Uber and as Marketing Data Scientist at Glovo.
+Currently I'm working for Toptal as Strategy Analyst for Toptal.
 My main areas of interest are causal inference, econometrics, and machine learning.

-Proven business impact in different areas, particularly Marketing and Experimentation in the last years.
-Skilled at optimal decision making, causal inference, machine learning, communication, business acumen, and problem-solving.
+Proven business impact in different areas, particularly Marketing, Experimentation and Operations in the last years.
+Skilled at optimal decision making, causal inference, machine learning, communication, stakeholder management, business acumen, OKR's setting and tracking and problem-solving.
 I’m driven by curiosity, challenging problems, chewing technical and academic books and seeing a problem from multiple perspectives.

 Experience
 ============

+#### @Toptal

+* Strategic advisor for Toptal business functions and leaders
+* Holding prioritization weekly meetings
+* Holding monthly business performance meetings
+* Improved newcomers talents retention by 5% in the network and by 2% the talents allocated to a job within 10 days.
+Explored the data, found the issue for this talent cluster and setup an action plan with the stakeholders to tackle it.
+* Dashboard creation and OKR setting

 #### @Glovo
 * Global Experimentation/Causality POC
 * Identifying heterogeneous treatment effects of marketing interventions (Retargeting).
 Segment Discovery leads to more efficient retargeting audiences.
 * Multi-Touch Attribution (building the role pipeline for u-shaped and Markov chains)